Marija-Kov/Workout-Mate/NOTES.md

 #### ISSUES:

-- Errors are not showing on ResetPassword page..
+- RESOLVED: Errors are not showing on ResetPassword page..
+* Status code methods were missing.

 - RESOLVED - When the link in the password recovery email is clicked, ERR_SSL_PROTOCOL_ERROR is thrown.
 * 'http' instead of 'https' (no SSL requirement) will do for development purposes.